-Ghost kitchens, cloud kitchens, virtual kitchens, commissary kitchen, or dark kitchens.
+Also referred to as ghost kitchens, virtual kitchens, commissary kitchens, or dark kitchens.
 This type of restaurant development goes by many names, but all are referencing a new model which is a restaurant with no storefront that operates solely through delivery.
 For the sake of consistency, we will refer to these restaurant unicorns as “cloud kitchens”.

 Despite the substantial investment required in real estate, leasehold improvements, and kitchen equipment, restaurants in the United States face a 60% chance of failure in their first year; this along with major advancements in technology and economic pressures from the global pandemic have created a catalyst for a hard reset of the restaurant industry.

 In the report “Is the Kitchen Dead?” by UBS, it is estimated that the online food delivery market will grow 10x in the next ten years, from $35 billion currently to $365 billion by 2030.
 The U.S. restaurant industry is worth $556B with over 700,000 physical locations.
 Off-premise restaurant sales account for 38% of total restaurant sales.

 This $198 billion segment is broken into 3 categories:

 In 2019, restaurant delivery sales saw a 46% year over year growth.
 The average annual increase in delivery sales has historically been around the 20% mark.
 This increase is being driven by the multitude of food delivery apps with a constant influx of new competitors all trying to get a slice of the pie… I hope you like food puns.